Wide Sargasso Sea

-Wide Sargasso Sea is a 1966 novel by Dominican-British author Jean Rhys.
-The novel serves as a postcolonial and feminist prequel to Charlotte Brontë's novel Jane Eyre (1847), describing the background to Mr. Rochester's marriage from the point-of-view of his wife Antoinette Cosway, a Creole heiress.
-Antoinette Cosway is Rhys's version of Brontë's devilish "madwoman in the attic".
-Antoinette's story is told from the time of her youth in Jamaica, to her unhappy marriage to an English gentleman, Mr. Rochester, who renames her Bertha, declares her mad, takes her to England, and isolates her from the rest of the world in his mansion.
-Antoinette is caught in a patriarchal society in which she fully belongs neither to Europe nor to Jamaica.
-Wide Sargasso Sea explores the power of relationships between men and women and discusses the themes of race, Caribbean history, and assimilation.
+Wide Sargasso Sea is a 1966 postmodern novel by Dominican-British author Jean Rhys.
+Set in Jamaica in the 1830s–1840s, the novel is a postcolonial and feminist prequel to Charlotte Brontë's Jane Eyre (1847), detailing the background to Edward Rochester's marriage from the point of view of his wife Bertha Mason, formerly known as the Creole heiress Antoinette Cosway.

+Antoinette Cosway is Rhys's version of Brontë's "madwoman in the attic".
+Her story is told from the time of her youth in Jamaica, to her unhappy marriage to an English gentleman, Mr. Rochester, who renames her Bertha, declares her mad, takes her to England, and isolates her from the rest of the world in his mansion.
+Wide Sargasso Sea explores the power of relationships between men and women and discusses the themes of race, Caribbean history, and assimilation as Antoinette is caught in a white, patriarchal society in which she fully belongs neither to Europe nor to Jamaica.

-Rhys lived in obscurity after her previous work, Good Morning, Midnight, was published in 1939.
-She had published other novels between these works, but Wide Sargasso Sea caused a revival of interest in Rhys and her work and was her most commercially successful novel.
+Rhys lived in obscurity after her previous work, Good Morning, Midnight (1939).
+She published other novels between these works, but Wide Sargasso Sea led to a revival of interest and became her most commercially successful novel.
 In 2022, it was included on the "Big Jubilee Read" list of 70 books by Commonwealth authors, selected to celebrate the Platinum Jubilee of Elizabeth II.

 Plot

+Overview

-The novel, initially set in Jamaica, opens a short while after the Slavery Abolition Act 1833 abolished slavery in the British Empire on 1 August 1834.
+The novel, initially set in a sugar cane plantation in Jamaica, opens a short while after the Slavery Abolition Act 1833 abolished slavery in the British Empire on 1 August 1834.
 The protagonist Antoinette relates the story of her life from childhood to her arranged marriage to an English gentleman, Mr. Rochester.

-The novel is in three parts:
+Coulibri

-Part One takes place in Coulibri, a sugar plantation in Jamaica, and is narrated by Antoinette as a child.
+The first part takes place in Coulibri, a sugar plantation in Jamaica, and is narrated by Antoinette as a child.
 Formerly wealthy, since the abolition of slavery, the estate has become derelict and her family has been plunged into poverty.
-Antoinette's mother, Annette, must remarry to wealthy English gentleman Mr. Mason, who is hoping to exploit his new wife's situation.
+Antoinette's widowed Martinique mother, Annette, must remarry to wealthy English gentleman Mr. Mason, who is hoping to exploit his new wife's situation.
 Angry at the returning prosperity of the planter class, emancipated slaves living in Coulibri burn down Annette's house, killing Antoinette's mentally disabled younger brother, Pierre.
 As Annette had been struggling with her mental health up until this point, the grief of losing her son weakens her sanity.
 Mr. Mason sends her to live with a couple who torment her until she dies.
 When Antoinette visits her after the fire, Annette refuses to see or speak to her.
 Antoinette visits her mother once more when she is older but is alarmed at the abuse she witnesses by the servants to her mother and goes away without speaking to her.